A Little HISTORY OF AEROBATICS

 What most don't know is that 12 days earlier, Russian military pilot, Pyotr Nesterov had completed the feat on 9 September 1913.
 Sadly for him however it was not rewarded with fame, but instead he was arrested and charged with risking government property, and sentenced to 10 days in jail.

-It was only a few months later however that Russian aviatrix, Lydia Zvereva, performed aerobatics.
+Incredibly, only a few months later, Russian aviatrix, Lydia Zvereva, performed aerobatics.
 Executing a loop before a sold out crown in Riga.
 Thankfully she wasn’t given a prison sentence as a result of executing this manoeuvre.

-None of them had a long life.
-Sadly Pégoud was shot down and killed in 1915 by one of his former students, who later served in the German air force.
+Sadly, not one of the were destined to enjoy a long life.
+Pégoud was shot down and killed in 1915 by one of his former students, who later served in the German air force.
 He was 26 years old.
 In April 1916, Zvereva contracted typhoid fever and died at the age of 25 and Nesterov died in an aircraft accident in 1914 at the age of 27.

 Blériot aircraft flown by Adolph Pégoud doing the loop.